krish-97-it/nextJs-strapi-blog/README.md

   + <ins>Media Library</ins> - Settings for your media library
   + <ins>Roles</ins> - Under Administration Panel, you can find this menu to add a type of role that can be assign to user for different access in content management.
-  + <ins>Users</ins> - Show List of Users and also can send invite access to a users, edit details and role of a user There is more different menu to add webhooks, email plugin, email templates, advance settings for more configurations.
+  + <ins>Users</ins> - Show List of Users and also can send invite access to a users, edit details and role of a user
+  + <ins>Users & Permissions</ins> - The Users & Permissions plugin is a core feature in Strapi that provides authentication and authorization capabilities for your application.
+It provide menus like user, role, providers etc.
+  There is more different menu to add webhooks, email plugin, email templates, advance settings for more configurations.
     <img align="center" width="1792" alt="Screenshot 2025-03-12 at 10 47 59 PM" src="https://github.com/user-attachments/assets/6e4503a5-52d4-420d-9cf9-5926810c9a9b" />
 > [!warning]